 - Explore current pet care conversations by regularly searching for hashtags and keywords.

 - Feel free to share content, but be sure to give credit where credit is due with a retweet or quote (retweet with comment).
-More info about this below!
+More info about this is below!

 - Remember that Twitter is about engagement, not spam.
 That means you should not tweet the same message and link to your website over and over.
 You can’t show up in Twitter feeds 24 hours a day, but you can stand out by providing the opportunity for your followers to thoughtfully interact with you.